 INNOVATION TO ACHIEVE “ZERO” DISCHARGE

-The FLEX process consists in filtering both seawater and produced water in a single installation using ceramic membranes.
-The result of 10 years of R&D, FLEX produces high-quality water completely free of hydrocarbons and suspended solids, while ensuring savings of 20 to 25% on the investment cost of filtration and simplified operations by switching from two membrane units to just one.
+- The FLEX process consists in filtering both seawater and produced water in a single installation using ceramic membranes.
+The result of 10 years of R&D, FLEX produces high-quality water completely free of hydrocarbons and suspended solids.
+It generates savings of 20 to 25% on the investment cost of filtration and simplified operations by switching from two membrane units to just one.